VieVaWaldi/PoliticalDespairTwitter/README.md

 ### More complicated analysis:

-- sentiment analysis using TextBlob with 2 measure for each tweet: polarity (-1 negative sentiment, 1 positive sentiment) and subjectivity (0 is factual statment, 1 is personal opinion).
-Compare these by user and or parties.
+Sentiment analysis using TextBlob with 2 measure for each tweet: polarity (-1 negative sentiment, 1 positive sentiment) and subjectivity (0 is factual statment, 1 is personal opinion).

+- [ ] Sentiment Analysis (user, party, date, polarity, subjectivity): for each tweet

-- The same thing over time
+- [ ] with filter for time

+- [ ] with filter for category
+- [ ] sentiment only for all countries
-- Sentiment filtered out for specific keywords (eg if a tweet uses a country like germany, or a company or other users)
+- [ ] sentiment only for specific country like germany

-- tweet france -> parties sentiment towards specific countries of companies
+- [ ] sentiment only for companies or specific company

-- specific timeframe for tweet analysis -> eg bumps in sentiment towards special dates like election etc
+- ? specific timeframe for tweet analysis -> eg bumps in sentiment towards special dates like election etc